Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 ## What is a multi-app solution?

-A multi-app solution is a solution consisting of two or more cooperating apps, where typically the " original" application will trigger the creation of a new instance of the receiving application.
-As a part of the instantiation of the receiving application it is possible prefill the instance with specific data from the running instance of the original application.
+A multi-app solution is a solution consisting of two or more cooperating applications, where typically application A will trigger the creation of a new instance of application B. As a part of the instantiation of application B it is possible to prefill the instance with specific data from the running instance of application A.

 ## Do I need a multi-app solution?